1986 Elite Eight Team To Be Honored At Halftime Of the Lafayette Game

 In 2013-14, Saunders helped Navy improve its win total for the second straight season and the team doubled its conference win total from the previous season.
 Navy ranked 57th in the country in scoring defense and had the third-lowest turnover total in school history.

 In 2012-13, the Midshipmen improved by five wins from the previous season, ranking as the ninth-best single-season improvement in school history.
 Saunders played a vital role in game-planning and was instrumental in the development of Navy's youngsters as the freshman class set the school record for percentage of points scored by a freshman class in a season.

-An outstanding recruiter who works tirelessly on the road, Saunders has injected young talent in the program at Navy, lending a hand in the recruitment of several of Navy's freshmen and sophomores.
+An outstanding recruiter who works tirelessly on the road, Saunders has injected young talent in the program at Navy, lending a hand in the recruitment of several members of Navy's roster.

 Saunders arrived at West Point following a two-year stint at Frostburg State University in Frostburg, Md., where he was a member of Webb Hatch's staff.
 During his last year at Frostburg State, the Bobcats compiled a 14-12 mark.
 Prior to his tenure at Frostburg, Saunders spent four years as the top assistant at Hunter College in New York City, where he coordinated the team's recruiting efforts, monitored players' academic progress and managed the preseason conditioning program.

 A 1998 graduate of Palm Beach Atlantic College in West Palm Beach, Fla., Saunders earned a bachelor's degree in history with a minor in physical education.
 He played point guard and served as the team captain during his senior season.
 Saunders embarked upon his coaching career immediately upon graduation, serving a one-year stint as an assistant basketball coach at his scholastic alma mater, Great Mills High School in Great Mills, Md., before moving on to Hunter College.